 The Company assesses its investments in single-family residential properties for impairment whenever events or changes in business circumstances indicate that carrying amounts of the assets may not be fully recoverable.
 When such events occur, management determines whether there has been impairment by comparing the asset's carrying value with its fair value.
 Should impairment exist, the asset is written down to its estimated fair value.
-The Company did not recognize any impairment losses during three months end March 31, 2022 and 2021.
+The Company did not recognize any impairment losses during three and six months ended June 30, 2022 and 2021.